Colorectal cancer - Stage II

 CTCA is a positive, caring, compassionate, upbeat facility.
 The fact that everything is under one roof without the need to be running all over town for appointments was a huge stress reliever.
 That convenience made all the difference in the world for me.
 Also, cleanliness was important, and CTCA was immaculate.

-My oncologist, Dr. Jagg, is really wonderful!
+My oncologist was really wonderful!
 They could not have matched me up with a better oncologist.
 I continue to see him for my regular checkups.
-Dr. Taylor and Dr. Greeff have been great, too.
+My other CTCA doctors have been great, too.
 And, I can’t say enough about the caring staff, nurses and all the other employees I encountered.
 They are the cream of the crop.

 I also received reflexology and Reiki therapy as well.
 Both helped to calm and relax me.
 I also took advantage of learning the relaxation methods offered by one of the mind-body therapists.
 I received some acupuncture at CTCA, and continued with that treatment after I returned home.